The days are long but the years are short

 Or the one who looks just. so. tired. and whose brood look like they could use a hair-brushing and a bath…

-And that you would make the day of that young mama you’re getting to know if you slipped her a note of encouragement, wrapped it up in a coffee shop gift card, and offered to let her have time with a girlfriend while you watched the kids for a couple hours.
+You would make the day of that young mama you’re getting to know if you slipped her a note of encouragement, wrapped it up in a coffee shop gift card, and offered to let her have time with a girlfriend while you watched the kids for a couple hours.

 And oh yes—you’re doing a good job.
 Keep at it.